alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 If you lose your certificate, you can ask APHA for a replacement.

 ###Outside the EU

-If the animal is classed as Annex A, you must [apply for an Article 10 certificate](#apply-for-an-article-10-certificate) unless it’s an artificially propagated plant.

 If it's classed as A, B or C, you need a [CITES export permit](apply-for-a-cites-permit).